ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 ~~~~
 {: #fig-base title="Base Single-Node Topology Abstraction"}

-Consider an application overlay (e.g., a large data analysis system)
+Consider an application overlay (e.g., a large-scale data analytics system)
-which wants to schedule the traffic among a set of end host source-
+which wants to optimize the total throughput of the traffic among a set of end
-destination pairs, say eh1 -> eh2 and eh1 -> eh4.
+host <source, destination> pairs, say eh1 -> eh2 and eh1 -> eh4.
 The application
-can request a cost map providing end-to-end available bandwidth,
+can request a cost map providing end-to-end available bandwidth, using "availbw"
-using "availbw" as cost-metric and "numerical" as cost-mode.
+as cost-metric and "numerical" as cost-mode.

-The application will receive from ALTO server that the bandwidth of
+The application will receive from ALTO server that the bandwidth of eh1 -> eh2
-eh1 -> eh2 and eh1 -> eh4 are both 100 Mbps.
-But this information is
+and eh1 -> eh4 are both 100 Mbps.
+But this information is not enough.
+Consider
-not enough.
-Consider the following two cases:
+the following two cases:

 - Case 1: If eh1 -> eh2 uses the path eh1 -> sw1 -> sw5 -> sw6 ->
   sw7 -> sw2 -> eh2 and eh1 -> eh4 uses path eh1 -> sw1 -> sw5 ->